 Organizations function in a progressively cyber-enabled world today and traditional risk management isn’t nimble enough to deal with the risks from activity in cyberspace.
 Enterprise risk management needs to be extended to create risk resilience, built on a foundation of preparedness.

-May 06, 2015 Added by:Paul Lipman
+May 06, 2015 Added by:Oscar Marquez